-Cash is grouped into Level 1 as at September 30, 2022 and December 31, 2021.
-The principal portion of the convertible debenture is carried at amortized cost.
+Cash is grouped into Level 1 as at December 31, 2022 and 2021.

-Financial instruments that are not measured at fair value on the condensed consolidated interim statement of financial position are represented by accounts payable and accrued liabilities.
+Financial instruments that are not measured at fair value on the consolidated statement of financial position are represented by accounts payable and accrued liabilities.
 The fair value of these financial instruments approximates their carrying value due to their short-term nature.